eldada/command-examples/artifactory/README.md

 ```

 #### Artifactory Load Helm Chart
-You can use the [artifactory-load](helm/artifactory-load) helm chart to deploy one or more pods running `ab` or `wrk` once for a given time.
+You can use the [artifactory-load](helm/artifactory-load) helm chart to deploy one or more pods running `ab` or `wrk` for a given time.
+You can run downloads, uploads, or both.

-This chart support **up to** 4 different `ab` or `wrk` scenarios at the same time (using multiple jobs).
+This chart support **up to**
+1. 4 different downloads `ab` or `wrk` scenarios at the same time (using multiple jobs).
 The default is a single job.
+2. 2 different uploads (using `ab`) scenarios at the same time (using multiple jobs).
+The default is no upload job.

+You can alter the chart and add support for more downloads or uploads scenarios if needed.

-Upload the files you want to use for testing.
+For downloads upload the files you want to use for the downloads testing.
 These should each be configured in its own jobX block.
-See example below that has 4 different scenarios with different sizes.
+See example below that has 4 different scenarios with different sizes

+For uploads, just enable and fill in the configuration block for the upload job(s) you want to run.

 Create a `test-value.yaml` with the specific details of your run
 ```yaml